What is a Bridging Loan Secured Against? – A Brief Overview for Investors

 For one, bridge loans tend to be more accessible than most financial products.
 Given the unregulated nature of many secured bridging loans, there is generally less criteria for the borrower to meet.
 As such, borrowers with poor credit ratings or in complex financial situations can still access financial support.

 Another benefit is that bridging loan repayments can be paid on a monthly basis.
 This is often seen as a more reasonable way of paying back the loan and its interest.
-Likewise, there is often a lack of an exit fee on secured bridging loans; this is particularly useful if a borrower repays the loan early.
+Likewise, there is often a lack of an exit fee on secured bridging finance; this is particularly useful if a borrower repays the loan early.

 They can also be used for a variety of purposes, as well as arranged as a second or third charge.
 This gives borrowers a lot of flexibility, which is harder to find in traditional lending institutions.